 Essentially, food intolerance is a local gastrointestinal response, which is non-immune mediated and generally produces few systemic issues.

-Food allergies are immune-mediated, have many more systemic symptoms, and can even lead to anaphylaxis in some susceptible individuals.
+Food allergies are immune-mediated, have many more systemic symptoms, and can even lead to anaphylaxis in

 Food intolerances are much more common than food allergies, which affect only about 5% of the population.